MeowAlienOwO/unnc-mdreport-template/contents/section_1_introdution.md

 [@silverMasteringGameGo2016].
-A well-known example by @silverMasteringGameGo2016 showed that DRL is able to outperforms human top-level players in Go, which is proven to be PSPACE-hard. @bengioMachineLearningCombinatorial2020 discussed about how machine learning helps solving COP, @baiAnalyticsMachineLearning2022 later reviewed in detail how machine learning can be used in Vehicle Routing Problems.
+A well-known example by @silverMasteringGameGo2016 showed that DRL is able to outperforms human top-level players in Go, which is proven to be PSPACE-hard. @bengioMachineLearningCombinatorial2020 discussed about how machine learning helps solve COP, @baiAnalyticsMachineLearning2022 later reviewed in detail how machine learning can be used in Vehicle Routing Problems.
 Overall, machine learning can: 1) learn expert knowledge of solving combinatorial problems, which could help reduce computation load in practical